 Display of these care boards in patient areas has enabled patients and their carers to be more informed about their stay, care and access to information required

-Quarterly Patient Forums are run by our Volunteer Consumer Consultants to provide beneficial feedback to assist with patient satisfaction and quality care initiatives
+Quarterly Patient Forums are ran by our Volunteer Consumer Consultants to provide beneficial feedback to assist with patient satisfaction and Quality care initiatives

 Rapid Response Systems (National Standard 9)

 Implementation of these guidelines for clinical staff enables carers and relatives to also initiate a rapid response when they have concerns about their relative’s or friend’s health condition in hospital.
 This information is also available in brochure form

 In addition to accreditation, John Fawkner Private Hospital is proud of the recognitions of excellence bestowed on its hospitals and staff.
 Examples of recent awards are:

 2013 Healthscope Achievement Award - Best Accreditation Performance